aknelli/bio/_posts/2018-03-15-welcome-to-jekyll.markdown

 |-----------------------------------------------|---------------------------------------------|
 | Master of Science in Applied Electronics      | Osmania University - Hyderabad, India, 1984 |
 | Bachelor of Science, Honors in Maths Major    | Osmania University - Hyderabad, India.
 1982 |

+**Current Employment Role and Responsibilities:**

+- Understand requirements, prepare software requirements specifications.
+- Architect systems, create artifacts and prepare design document.
+- Do hands-on coding.
+- Assign tasks to other team members, mentor juniors.
+- Deploy applications on the servers in the Cloud.
+- Work with QA team and Integration Teams.
+- Deliver quality assured applications on time to the users.
+- Administration of Users.
+- Do production support.